 10. Know the game

-So, you think your son or daughter will be delighted to have your for a coach just because it means you can spend some “quality time” together?
+So, do you think your son or daughter will be delighted to have you as a coach just because it means you can spend some “quality time” together?
 Wrong!
 If you don’t know what you’re talking about on the field – and you don’t make the effort to learn – they would rather you just stay at home.

 Koach Karl – Attend a coach’s course in your area.